p4lang/p4runtime/README.md

-# P4Runtime Specification
+# P4Runtime

+P4 is a language for programming the data plane of network devices.
+P4Runtime is a control plane protocol for controlling the data plane elements of a device or program defined by a P4 program.
+This repository provides a precise definition of the P4Runtime API via protobuf (.proto) files and accompanying specification.
+The target audience for this includes system architects and developers who want to write controller applications for P4 devices or switches.

+## Code Organization

-This directory contains protobuf files, specifications and related artifacts for all versions of the P4Runtime API.
+This repository contains protobuf files, specifications, and related artifacts for all versions of the P4Runtime API.
 Documentation and protobuf definitions are placed into two distinct top-level directories.
 In each of these directories, files are organized based on the P4Runtime major version number (e.g. v1) as